-When you discover you’re pregnant, it’s such an exciting and overwhelming time.
+It’s such an exciting and overwhelming time when you discover you’re pregnant.
 There’s so much to do and to think about!
 It’s normal for women to begin questioning their lifestyle choices and the products they use.
 Maybe you want to start getting more active.
 Maybe you want to lower the stress in your life.
 And maybe you want to rethink what you have been eating in your diet.

-We all know that nutrition in pregnancy is important but it can be confusing.
-Many women aren’t sure exactly what they should be eating throughout each trimester.
-And what one woman should eat during their pregnancy is oftentimes different from another, especially when we look at our DNA.
+We all know that nutrition in pregnancy is important, but it can be confusing.
+Many women aren’t sure what to eat throughout each trimester.
+And what one woman should eat during their pregnancy is often different from another, especially when we look at our DNA.